enonic/lib-explorer/README.md

 ### 3.19.0-SNAPSHOT

-* TODO: BUG: Change of language doesn't cause document update
+* Fix BUG Change of language doesn't cause document update (by including _indexConfig when diffing)
 * Add stemmed query expressions to Default interface
 * Update calls to indexTemplateToConfig to avoid deprecation warnings
 * BUGFIX Second argument to folder() should be optional